 The chicks are now hatched and ready to be processed.
 But even a good hatch can still be spoiled.
-The feed mill needs a HACCP in place to control the quality of the feed delivered at the farm., careful chick handling and attention to the chicks are essential for maintaining the best quality.
+Hygiene, careful chick handling and attention to the chicks are essential for maintaining the best quality.
 The chicks tell you by their behaviour and noise if they feel good or not.
 If they do not, the problem should be investigated and solved.

-Scientific trials as well as hatchery and brooding practise have shown, that the Need to be measured at the vent with specific thermometer. of a chick is one indicator for its well being.
+Scientific trials as well as hatchery and brooding practise have shown, that the body temperature of a chick is one indicator for its well being.
 Occasionally measuring the rectal temperature of a representative sample of chicks can help to identify weak points in the process and by this contribute to safeguard chick quality.
 The rectal temperature of a day-old-chick measured by an infrared ear thermometer should be preferably in a range between 39.5 and 40 °C.

 Checking the chick temperature directly after chick pull gives information about the conditions in the hatcher.
 This can be used to adapt the temperature profile if necessary for the next hatch.
 It is normal that the chick temperature drops temporarily during sexing and vaccination.
-After the processing is completed and the chicks stay in boxes in the holding room the Need to be measured at the vent with specific thermometer. should be back in the optimal range.
+After the processing is completed and the chicks stay in boxes in the holding room the body temperature should be back in the optimal range.

 All H&N International varieties on the commercial level are either colour or feather-sexable.
 If the breed allows for colour sexing, it is usually done directly at chick take-off, whereas the gender sorting of the other breeds is done as a second process.
 Those readers who are interested in getting more information about the sexing are referred to the appendix of this guide.